Keibert Ruiz Player Props: Nationals vs. Brewers

 Keibert Ruiz At The Plate

-- Ruiz has driven home a run in 30 games this season (34.9%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on two occasions..
+- Ruiz has picked up an RBI in 34.5% of his games this season, with more than one RBI in 9.2% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.